-There are two types of cells found in bone: osteoclasts and osteoblasts.
-Osteoclasts destroy old bone and osteoblasts deposit new minerals and build new bone.
-Cancer cells that have spread to the bone produce chemicals that change the activity of these cells, upsetting the normal balance.
+When cancer cells spread to the bone, they produce chemicals that affect the osteoclasts (the cells that destroy old bone).
 The osteoclasts become overactive, so more bone is broken down.
 This commonly causes small holes in the bone.